bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

    Picture 1.4

-The diagram below represents the interconnections between platform components.
+To understand the interconnections between platform components look at the diagram below.

 SJ-Platform uses a range of data sources and data storages.
 A client operates the platform via UI/REST API.
 And he/she uploads a custom module to the platform with a set of configurations.
 The platform runs the module via an "executable" engine on Mesos and Marathon.
 And the module uses MongoDB as a data store.